ennjin/wdio-visual-regression/README.md

 ```

 Or create and use custom match methods.
 See more [here](docs/CUSTOM_MATCHERS.md)

+Also, you can take a look example usage [here](e2e/main.e2e-spec.ts)

 ## Getting Started
 Follow to commands below for start dev environment